19hours/sg-statutes/Acts/Computer Misuse Act.md

 (3) An order of compensation under this section shall be recoverable as a civil debt.

-[10

 ### Saving for investigations by police and law enforcement officers

 14\.
 Nothing in this Act shall prohibit a police officer, an authorised person within the meaning of section 125A of the Criminal Procedure Code (Cap.
-68) or any other duly authorised law enforcement officer from lawfully conducting investigations pursuant to his powers conferred under any written law.
+68) or any other duly authorised law enforcement officer from lawfully conducting investigations pursuant to the powers conferred on him under any written law.

-[11

-[21/98]
+[21/98; 42/2005]

+Power of police officer to access computer and data

 15\.
-[Deleted by Act 42/2005 wef 01/01/2006]
+[Repealed byAct 42 of 2005]

 ### Preventing or countering threats to national security, etc.

 15A\.—(1) Where the Minister is satisfied that it is necessary for the purposes of preventing or countering any threat to the national security, essential services, defence or foreign relations of Singapore, the Minister may, by a certificate under his hand, authorise any person or organisation specified in the certificate to take such measures as may be necessary to prevent or counter any threat to a computer or computer service or any class of computers or computer services.

+[25/2003]

-(2) The measures referred to in subsection (1) may include, without limitation, the exercise by the authorised person or organisation of the powers referred to in sections 125A and 125B of the Criminal Procedure Code (Cap.
-68).
+(2) The measures referred to in subsection (1) may include, without limitation, the exercise by the authorised person or organisation of the powers referred to in sections 125A and 125B of the Criminal Procedure Code.

+[25/2003; 42/2005]

 (3) Where an offence is disclosed in the course of or pursuant to the exercise of any power under this section —